caleb-nugent/build/README.md

 ## Technologies Used

-- Frontend: React, TypeScript, Chakra UI
+- Frontend: React, TypeScript, Chakra UI (hosted on GitHub Pages)
-- Backend: FastAPI, Python
+- Backend: FastAPI, Python (hosted on Railway)
 - AI: OpenAI GPT-4 Vision API
+- CI/CD: GitHub Actions

+## For Developers

+If you want to run the application locally or contribute to the project, check out our [Development Guide](docs/DEVELOPMENT.md).

 ## Note

-This application requires an OpenAI API key with access to the GPT-4 Vision API.
-Make sure you have the appropriate API access before setting up the application.
+This application is powered by GPT-4 Vision API.
+The API key is securely managed on our backend infrastructure.